 Open both versions – lets you see both documents (local and online) to compare for yourself or use any compare document option.

 The workaround with ‘Files Needing Attention’ is to open the local document and then try opening the online document via File | Open.

-It starts rolling out to the Insiders community in mid-October 2019, and Microsoft expect to finish the change by the end of December 2019.
+It started rolling out to the Insiders community in mid-October 2019, and Microsoft expects to finish the change by the end of December 2019.

 Office Watch has the latest news and tips about Microsoft Office.
 Independent since 1996.
 Delivered once a week.